cheewoeing/Streamlit_Classification/README.md

 You can access the source code via this Github repo https://github.com/cheewoeing/Streamlit_Classification

-Our objective is to predict the species of the penguins.

 ## 1.1 Upload your CSV file
 You can get the sample data via the link below. https://github.com/cheewoeing/Streamlit_Classification/blob/master/Sample_Data/penguins.csv